Crispy Hash Browns (Diner-Style)

 Cook On Medium-High Heat – For a nice crispy exterior, the pan should be quite hot.
 You’ll flip them only a couple of times.
 They will take anywhere from 15 to 20 minutes per side.

-Resist the Urge to Stir of Flip Too Often – This can prevent them from developing a crispy crust.
+Resist the Urge to Stir or Flip Too Often – This can prevent them from developing a crispy crust.
 Instead, let them cook undisturbed for a few minutes on each side before flipping.
 Using your spatula to cut the cooking potatoes into 4 triangle makes flipping them easier.

-EXPERT TIP: After you tossed the shredded potatoes with onion, salt, and pepper, you’ll want to add them to your hot skillet with melted grease (or oil).
+EXPERT TIP: After you toss the shredded potatoes with onion, salt, and pepper, you’ll want to add them to your hot skillet with melted grease (or oil).
 Use the back of a spatula or wooden spoon to compact the potatoes in the skillet.

 A person dropping a handful of shredded partially cooked russets potatoes in a large non-stick skillet on a stove.